MichaelKarpe/ponts-paristech-projects/README.md

 - 79% of course allocations corresponded to first wishes from students
 - 20% of course allocations corresponded to second wishes from students
 - Only 1% of course allocations corresponded to third wishes from students

+The main part of the final report of the project is available in the `doc` file (in French only).